xxv/gedasymbols/www/user/dan_mcmahill/tools/README.txt

 run

 mkdir symbols
-./make_syms components.dat
+./make_syms components.txt

-and the short awk program will take the symbol templates in symbol_templates/ and produce heavy parts that have the correct footprint and pinout for that package for all the parts defined in components.dat.
+and the short awk program will take the symbol templates in symbol_templates/ and produce heavy parts that have the correct footprint and pinout for that package for all the parts defined in components.txt.

 I could easily envision having more hidden attributes that control how the heavy symbols each netlist for spice or gnucap or whatever else too.
 Seems like